romuloabbiati/dsmeta/README.md

 DSMeta is a full stack web and mobile browser built during the **DevSuperior Week**, this event is organised by [DevSuperior](https://devsuperior.com "Site da DevSuperior").

-This application consists of a list of sales of each salesman.
+This application consists of a sales list of each seller.
 By clicking the red button, it is possible to send a SMS to let the seller know, for instance, how much was sold by that seller.

 ## Layout mobile
 ![Mobile 1](https://github.com/acenelio/assets/raw/main/sds1/mobile1.png) ![Mobile 2](https://github.com/acenelio/assets/raw/main/sds1/mobile2.png)